Prices of production: Sources and context

 The concept of production prices is introduced and elaborated systematically in chapter 9 et seq. of the third volume of Das Kapital, although it is already referred to in earlier texts by Marx.
 The first significant discussion occurs in the Grundrisse (1857–1858), followed by numerous references in Theories of Surplus Value (1862–1863), letters by Marx to Engels of 2 August 1862 and 30 April 1868 outlining his theory, the Resultate manuscript (1863–1866), Capital, Volume I (1867) and Capital, Volume II (1865–1877).

 In Capital, Volume III, Marx considers the operation of capitalist production as the unity of a production process and a circulation process involving commodities, money, and capital.
 Capitalist production cannot exist without market sales, and therefore it is a type of production that fully depends on market trade.
 If there are no market sales, then value and surplus value cannot be realized as private profit.
 For the purpose of the analysis of the immediate process of capitalist production, which is the main subject of Capital, Volume I, successful market transactions are assumed and market fluctuations are initially mostly disregarded - but that gives only one half of the story.
 The products have to be sold at a profit, and purchased at a competitive price, through market trade and the circulation of capital.
+Otherwise the owners of capital do not make money.